-Most often, you hear of myoclonus as a symptom of a nervous system disorder, such as epilepsy, or of a metabolic condition, or as a reaction to a medication.
+Most often, myoclonus occurs as a result of a nervous system (neurological) disorder, such as epilepsy, or of a metabolic condition, or as a reaction to a medication.

-People with myoclonus often describe the symptoms as "jerks," shakes" or "spasms" that are:
+People with myoclonus often describe their signs and symptoms as jerks, shakes or spasms that are:

 When to see a doctor

 Myoclonus may be caused by a variety of underlying problems.
 Doctors often separate the types of myoclonus based on their causes, which helps determine treatment.
 Types of myoclonus include the following categories.